”Contentment is natural wealth; luxury is artificial poverty”

 The illusion of luxury

-On the other hand, sometimes luxury is related to having wealth, possessions, or status.
-It explains the attitude that “more one has, the more happiness.’
+The messages that our society receives are more or less related to success, wealth and things they own.
+Life is supposed to be happy if you have the newest gadgets, the largest home, or the best car.
+But this is often an illusion.
+Luxury is related to having wealth, possessions, or status.
+It explains the attitude that the “more one has, the more happiness.’
 Having a good life is, naturally, a want, but looking for luxury turns into a race that never ends.

 Finding Balance